 Q: How will all this help me?

-A: By giving you in-depth information about a wide range of academic and professional opportunities early enough so that you can plan for them, and then by helping you do that planning.
-By giving you the big picture of how the pieces of your education fit together.
-And by helping you present yourself, both in person and on paper, in a way that will make you as competitive as possible.
+A: All of this will help by giving you in-depth information about a wide range of academic and professional opportunities early enough so that you can plan for them; by helping you do that planning and giving you the big picture of how the pieces of your education fit together; and by helping you present yourself, both in person and on paper, in a way that will make you as competitive as possible.